-First held way back in 1962, this music festival has gone from strength to strength, evolving into a spectacular two-day event on Cincinnati’s riverfront, and drawing more than 50,000 people annually from across America.
-Starting out as an all-jazz concert, it now features diverse music from some of the biggest stars in R&B, jazz, soul, and hip-hop, as well as up and coming artists.
-Past performers have included such luminaries as Aretha Franklin, Miles Davis, Luther Vandross, Whitney Houston, Stevie Wonder and many others.
+First held way back in 1962, this vibrant music festival has gone from strength to strength, evolving into a spectacular two-day event slap bang on Cincinnati’s scenic riverfront, and drawing more than 50,000 people annually from across America and beyond.
+Starting out as an all-jazz concert, it now features a diverse programme of music from some of the biggest stars in R&B, jazz, soul, and hip-hop, as well as up-and-coming artists.
+Past performers have included such notable luminaries as Aretha Franklin, Miles Davis, Luther Vandross, Whitney Houston, Stevie Wonder and many others.

-Ohio’s freshwater shrimp harvest never fails to generate an impressive yield, and this festival celebrates the annual occasion by offering an array of delicious seafood selections, along with live music, multiple vendors, and games and activities for all the family.
-There are also fascinating displays of fish, frogs, turtles and other native critters, while a fish farm market give you the chance to take dinner home with you too.
-Other highlights include a trout feeding demos and a sturgeon pool.
+Ohio’s freshwater shrimp harvest never fails to generate an impressive yield, and this festival celebrates the annual occasion by offering a vast array of delicious seafood selections, along with tub-thumping live music, multiple vendors, and fun-packed games, activities and other entertainment for all the family.
+There are also fascinating displays of fish, frogs, turtles and other native critters, while a fish farm market gives visitors the chance to take their wares home with them to rustle up a fish-based dinner.
+Other highlights include trout feeding demos and a sturgeon pool.

-LOCATION Freshwater Farms of Ohio, Urbana DATES 20-22 September 2019
+Freshwater Farms of Ohio, Urbana / September each year

 Cincinnati Coffee Festival

-Home brewing enthusiasts, coffee aficionados, and anyone who simply loves a good cup of coffee come together for this celebration of the sacred bean.
-A truly regional affair, visitors descend from far and wide to sample free coffee tastings, along with mouth-watering pastries and other delectable treats.
-Among the exhibitors will be world-class roasters, coffee shops, purveyors of fine foods, and professional baristas, while interactive demos will showcase the latest in coffee equipment and coffee-making techniques.
+Home brewing enthusiasts, dedicated coffee aficionados, and anyone who simply loves a good cup of coffee all come together for this annual celebration of the sacred bean.
+A truly regional affair, visitors descend from far and wide to sample free coffee tastings, along with mouth-watering pastries and other delectable foodie treats.
+Among the exhibitors each year are world-class roasters, acclaimed coffee shops, purveyors of fine foods, and professional baristas, while interactive demos showcase the very latest in coffee equipment and coffee-making techniques.